pressidium/pressidium-cookie-consent/readme.txt

 = 1.5.1: Aug 2, 2023 =

 * Add a notice to warn users for potential issues with specific configurations
+* Fix an issue where importing settings from older versions would not work correctly

 = 1.5.0: Jul 30, 2023 =